Protect your loan from exchange rate fluctuation.

 An FX swap comes with two big advantages:

-- From the very beginning, you know exactly how much you need to pay back to the other party at the end of the swap agreement.
+- Because the exchange rate is determined beforehand, you know exactly how to pay back at the end of the swap agreement.

 Who uses foreign exchange swaps?